 Treatment Options Available For Congested Skin

 - Hyaluronic Acid Treatment – Hyaluronic acid is a sugar found in the body that is responsible for keeping your skin moist (8).
 A study was conducted to see the effect of hyaluronic acid injections on enlarged pores.
 The researchers saw that the 42 subjects who underwent this treatment saw a significant reduction in pore size and an improvement in their skin texture (9).
+However, this is not recommended for oily and acne-prone skin.

 - Chemical Skin Peels – If natural exfoliating masks at home don’t work for you, you can always opt for chemical skin peels.
 In this procedure, your doctor uses salicylic acid to help unclog your pores and remove dead cells from your skin (10).